-Mary Virginia Swanson is a consultant who helps artists find the strengths in their work, identify appreciative audiences and present their work in an informed, professional manner.
-Her informative seminars and lectures on marketing opportunities have proven to aid photographers in moving their careers to the next level.
-She is the author of Finding Your Audience: An Introduction to Marketing Your Photographs and co-author with Darius Himes of Publish Your Photography Book.
-Reviewer Preference: Ms. Swanson is pleased to review any work and advise participating artists on what markets are most likely to respond positively to their imagery.
-Sharing your website during your session will allow her to advise on its effectiveness in presenting your work.
+Mary Virginia Swanson is an author and educator who helps artists find the strengths in their work, identify appreciative audiences and present their work in an informed, professional manner.
+Her seminars and lectures on marketing opportunities have proven to aid photographers in moving their careers to the next level.
+During her career she has worked in the fine art, documentary, photojournalism and licensing arenas.
+Swanson co-authored with Darius Himes the acclaimed Publish Your Photography Book: Revised & Updated (2014).
+Her current book project is Finding Your Audience: An Introduction to Marketing Your Photographs

 Susan White is the Director of Photography at Vanity Fair Magazine for many years and is now a private consultant for photographers.

 Allegra Wilde is a Founder of Eyeist, LLC, the online portfolio review service.
 She is a well known consultant in the photo industry and has been a Picture/Visual Strategist, Creative Director and Consultant to artists, photographers, and other art-based businesses in the advertising, editorial assignment, and fine-art marketplaces.
 Allegra is a recognized photography industry authority on the agent/artist relationship, marketing for artists, agency and talent branding, picture strategy and image editing.
 Reviewer Preference: Open to seeing motion samples in addition to still photography.